-- Preventing outages requires both capital and operational expenses. - Capital expenditures for such items as backup AC generators, batteries, redundant transmission paths, etc. can be very large. - Capital expenses to remove some vulnerabilities might be cost prohibitive, wherein the risk is deemed as acceptable. - Users might not be aware that the service provider has a vulnerability that they do not plan to remediate. - Regulator and the service provider might have significant disagreements as to what is an acceptable risk. - For instance, duct space in metropolitan areas might present significant constraints to offering true path diversity of fiber cables. - Or rural local switches might present considerable challenges for designers to offer two separate SS7 access links.
+- Preventing outages requires both capital and operational expenses. - Capital expenditures for such items as backup AC generators, batteries, redundant transmission paths, etc. can be very large. - Capital expenses to remove some vulnerabilities might be cost prohibitive, wherein the risk is deemed as acceptable. - Users might not be aware that the service provider has a vulnerability that service providers maynot plan to remediate. - Regulator and the service provider might have significant disagreements as to what is an acceptable risk.